IBM/watsonx-chatbot-lab/docs/README.md

 ## watsonx-chatbot-lab

 Welcome to our lab!
-In this lab we'll be using [watsonx][watsonx] to accomplish building an AI powered chatbot in less then an hour!
+In this lab, we'll be using <a href="https://ibm.biz/dev-watsonx" data-goatcounter-click="counter.asgharlabs.io">watsonx</a> to accomplish building an AI-powered chatbot in less than an hour!

 The goals of this workshop are: